This weekend, the pro-independence Scottish National Party (SNP) meets in Glasgow for its annual conference.

 Over the summer, it emerged that two separate allegations of sexual misconduct had been made against Salmond by Scottish Government staff members dating back to his time as SNP leader and Scottish first minister.

 Unhappy with the way the claims had been handled internally by civil servants, Salmond launched a dramatic legal action against his successor’s government.
 He then abruptly quit the SNP and set up a crowd-funder to cover his legal costs which directly – and, many argue, cynically – linked his fate to that of the Scottish independence movement as a whole.

-The fallout from this decision has, to put it mildly, divided nationalist opinion.
+The fallout from this decision has divided nationalist opinion.